youtube/spfjs/README.md

 $ cp build/spf.js YOUR_JS_DIR/
 ```

+Running `make` will downloaded needed packages.
+You will need Python and Java
+installed to build and compile.

-Add the script to your page, initialize SPF:
+Then, add the script to your page and initialize SPF:

 ```html
 <script src="spf.js"></script>